ramrockety/sample_project/README.md

 - Personal Interests:
   - Hiking in the great outdoors
 - Technical Interests:
-  - Web development and design
+  - Software Development and AI
 - Research-Related Interests:
   - Psychology and human behavior